santoshtmp/wordpress-custom-search-filter/readme.txt

 To make search filter form and query easy.

 == Description ==
-CSF - Search Filter library plugin purpose to make search filter easier for admin and developer by providing form and query it.
+CSF - Custom Search Filter library plugin purpose to make search filter easier for admin and developer by providing form and query it.

 == Screenshots ==
 1. csf-admin-setting-page.png